Max Superspeciality Hospital- Bathinda

 This facility is quality and patient safety certified by the National Accreditation Board for Hospitals.
 Accredited facilities are periodically reviewed to ensure they maintain standards of patient care and safety.

-Max Superspeciality Hospital- Bathinda offers a range of medical services including All services as per NABH, scope of accreditation.
+Max Superspeciality Hospital- Bathinda offers a range of medical services including Cardiology, Neurology, Kidney Care, Urology, Chest & Lungs, and 15 other services.

 As a CGHS empanelled hospital in Bathinda, Max Superspeciality Hospital- Bathinda accepts referrals from CGHS wellness centres for inpatient and outpatient treatment.
 Emergency cases can be treated without prior referral.